Peter J. Hamilton: Career

 In 1891, Hamilton secured his first elective office, on the Mobile City Council.
 After serving for three years, he became the city attorney, as well as published his first history book, Art Work of Mobile and Vicinity (1894).
 His civic duties allowed him to work on his historical studies as well, so he published Colonial Mobile: An Historical Study (1897) (the first detailed relation of his native city's past, a revised edition of which was also later published), Early Southern Institutions (1898), The Colonization of the South (1904), The Reconstruction Period (1910), and Mobile of the Five Flags (1913) (a high school textbook).

 Hamilton, a Democrat, was appointed as the federal judge for Puerto Rico in 1913 by President Woodrow Wilson, who was his classmate at Princeton University.
 (Hamilton actually was first nominated by outgoing President William Howard Taft, but it appears that this was a courtesy nomination on Wilson's behalf.)
 During World War I, Hamilton's wife and daughter were on a ship sunk by a German U-Boat off the New Jersey Coast, but were rescued from their lifeboat after two days.

 Hamilton served two four-year terms as District Judge in Puerto Rico, obtaining reappointment from President Wilson in 1917, but not reappointment by President Warren G. Harding despite presenting a 5,000 resident petition urging his re-nomination.
 Throughout his tenure, Hamilton was a strong proponent of bringing Puerto Rico under greater influence by the United States, and supported increased use of the English language in Puerto Rico.
 At one point, questions were raised concerning Hamilton's personal finances and any effect they might be having on his judicial service.
-An investigation by the Justice Department, failed to sustain the allegations.
+An investigation by the U.S. Justice Department failed to sustain the allegations.